umalabs/correlated-authorization/README.md

 ## VII.
 Authority Boundaries, Interactions and Scenarios

-&emsp;The <em>correlated authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.
-The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domain boundaries.
+&emsp;The <em>correlated authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization servers governed by different authorities that are not required to share information or collaborate.
+The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization servers across security domain boundaries.

 #### *A. Identity Federation Scenario*

-&emsp;The scenario illustrated in Figure&nbsp;4 allows you to link a single authorization service to multiple identity providers.
+&emsp;The scenario illustrated in Figure&nbsp;4 allows you to link a single authorization server to multiple identity providers.
 The client falls under the governance of the resource owner's respective authority.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)